dhis2/design-system/molecules/modal.md

 ### Actions

 Modals must always contain one or more actions.
-These take the form of buttons at the bottom of the modal.
-If there are multiple actions available there should always be a main action as a primary button.
+Multiple actions can be contained in an Action bar, displayed at the bottom of the modal.
+Alternatively an action can be inside the modal content, but make sure the action/button is obvious and easy to find.
 For guidance on writing clear, concise actions, see [Content and Communication guidelines](../principles/content-communication.md).

 ---